 We'll discuss the main sections of the contract below.

 This is the most important part of the offer.
 Did the price come in at or near your goal?
 See how much you will walk away with using a calculator.

 These are the things that must be completed or satisfied before the deal can be closed.
 They are for the benefit of the buyer - if they aren't completed or if they reveal a problem, the buyer can back out of the deal and keep their earnest money.

 The buyer can walk away from the deal if an inspection reveals a problem that they don't feel comfortable with.
-This could be any inspection - from the general inspection to the WDO or lead paint or septic or any other inspections that may have been competed.
+This could be any inspection - from the general inspection to the WDO or lead paint or septic or any other inspections that may have been completed.

 An appraisal will be required for buyers using a mortgage.

 If the appraisal comes in below the amount you agreed on, it will give a reason for the buyer to try to renegotiate the sale price.
 If a deal isn't reached, they can cancel the contract.
 This is usually only if the appraisal is significantly below the sale price - slightly below is often acceptable.

 Even though the buyer has a preapproval for a mortgage, they may not be ultimately be approved for a mortgage.
 Without financing, the deal falls apart and the buyer can exit without penalty.
 This is the most common reason for deals falling through.

 If there turns out to be a problem with the title, the buyer can cancel the deal.